-Re-sequencing of the root length QTL region reveals a new GRXencoding gene
+Re-sequencing of the root length QTL region reveals a new GRX-encoding gene

-We re-analyzed a 1-Mbp genomic region on chromosome 1 around the most significant GWAS markertrait association, corresponding to SNP chr1_231264526, that co-localizes with a BSA QTL.
+We re-analyzed a 1 Mbp genomic region on chromosome 1 around the most significant GWAS marker-trait association, corresponding to SNP chr1\231264526, that co-localizes with a BSA QTL.
 This region contained a large proportion of unknown nucleotides (16.39% N) thus making gene annotation difficult.
 To obtain better quality sequence information, long reads (Nanopore technology, Yuan et al., 2017) corresponding to the target QTL regions were recovered and re-annotated using structural and gene expression (RNAseq) data.
-Re-annotation revealed one novel 465 bp CDS, 1103 bp downstream of the significantly associated SNP (chr1_231264526, Figure 3A, B).
+Re-annotation revealed one novel 465 bp CDS, 1103 bp downstream of the significantly associated SNP (chr1\231264526, Figure 3A & B).
 This new CDS encodes a protein with strong homology to glutaredoxin (GRX) C9-like proteins from various cereals and was named PgGRXC9.

 Two alleles at this locus exist in our population (C or G) with plants carrying a homozygous C/C allele (21.3% of the lines in our population) having a significantly higher root growth than plants carrying the G/G homozygous allele (60.7% of the lines; Figure 3C).
 We found that PgGRXC9 expression was significantly higher in the root tip of the line carrying the allele associated with higher root growth (C/C) compared to the line carrying the lower growth allele (G/G; Figure 3D).
 In situ hybridization using the RNAscope technology revealed expression in the stele and epidermis in the root tip and elongation zone (Figure 3E, Figure 3-figure supplement 1).
 Expression was also observed in the columella cells of the root cap and in the stele of the differentiated part of the root (Figure 3-figure supplement 1).
 We then used the RNAseq data to search for polymorphisms between the two contrasted parent lines used for BSA.
 No sequence polymorphisms were found in the predicted coding sequence of the gene between the two parent lines.
-However, two polymorphisms were detected in the 5'UTR region.
-Altogether, our results suggest that PgGRXC9 might led to changes in its expression level and ultimately to a quantitative difference in root growth between the two lines.
+However, 2 polymorphisms were detected in the 5'UTR region.
+Altogether, our results suggest that PgGRXC9 is a positive regulator of root growth and that a polymorphism in the promoter region of PgGRXC9 might led to changes in its expression level and ultimately to a quantitative difference in root growth between the two lines.
+However, the effect of the polymorphisms in the promoter on gene expression need to be tested to validate this hypothesis.